mcsiple/shinyoverview/README.md

 1. The building blocks: basic `shiny` functionality
 2. Getting data into and out of `shiny`
+3. Lessons I learned during the app development process

+These latter two sections are optional but materials are included for you to explore them on your own:

-3. Translating `shiny` apps
+4. Translating `shiny` apps
-4. Shiny as a teaching tool using `learnr`
+5. Shiny as a teaching tool using `learnr`